ervinn/windowsPopup/README.md

 You do the pre-configuration in the '**WindowsPopupConfig.js**' file.

 There are three level of window configurations.
-- defualt window parameter values.
+- 1st level - defualt window parameter values.
 Used if no value is spefified on the two other level.
-- pre-defined window values, that can be access by window name.
+- 2nd level - pre-defined window values, that can be access by window name.
 This value can be overwritten by the next level.
-- parameters specified on the ``` <win-pop width="500" height="500" ... /> ``` directive as attributes.
+- 3rd level - parameters specified on the ``` <win-pop width="500" height="500" ... /> ``` directive as attributes.

 The lowest level is defined in the '**WindowsPopupConfig.js**' file, by the ``` var defaultWinValues ``` variables.
 Those values will be used only if, no values are specified in you predefined window variable, or there is no attribute value in the **'win-pop'** directive.